 Challenge 2: Laser object pooling

-The object that you create most frequently in Bullet Storm is lasers – so your challenge is to pre-allocate and reuse a bunch of laser sprites instead of continuously allocating them.
+The objects that you create most frequently in Bullet Storm are lasers, so your challenge is to pre-allocate and reuse a bunch of laser sprites instead of continuously allocating them.

 Here are a few hints on how to accomplish this:

 In MyScene.m, create a new function called spawnPlayerLasers.
-It should fill the premade _playerLasers array with 100 Laser objects.
-Each laser object should be set to hidden, and should be added to the _fgLayer.
+It should fill the premade _playerLasers array with 100 laser objects.
+Then the function should set each laser object to hidden and add it to the _fgLayer.

 Call spawnPlayerLasers in initWithSize:.

 At the beginning of spawnPlayerLaser, instead of creating a new laser each time, loop through the _playerLasers array.
-If you find one that isn’t hidden, continue using that laser and set hidden to NO. Also comment out the line in that method that ads the laser to the _fgLayer, since it should be there already.
+If you find a laser that isn’t hidden, continue using that laser and set hidden to NO. Also comment out the line in that method that adds the laser to the _fgLayer, since the laser should be there already.

 In Laser.m’s cleanup method, comment out the removeFromParent line.
 Instead, set physicsBody to nil and hidden to YES.

-Build and run, and you now have an even faster version of the game with object pooling!
+Build and run, and you should now have an even faster version of the game with object pooling!
 For an even greater challenge, try to find proof of the improvement before and after using Instruments.

 And that’s a wrap!
-Congratulations for making it all the way through to the end.
+Congratulations for making it through to the end.
 Now it’s time to switch gears and get creative – it’s time to draw!